 At Longdan, you can discover the experience of Asian traditional food, especially the dishes of the beautiful country of Vietnam.
 If you intend to travel to Vietnam, you should try “Pho bo” (Beef Noodle) even once in your life!

-Vietnamese beef noodle is one of the most popular food in Vietnam.
-The origin of this dish come from Northern Vietnam in the early 20th century, and then became widespread in the country as well as many parts of the world after the Vietnam War.
+Vietnamese beef noodles is one of the most popular foods in Vietnam.
+It originated from Northern Vietnam in the early 20th century, and soon became widespread in the country and many parts of the world after the Vietnam War.

 2. Outstanding characteristics

-Vietnamese beef noodle is a delicious dish.
-It is suitable for breakfast in the early mornings or dinner on evenings after a hard-working day.
-Pho (pronounced “fuh”! [/fəʊ/ or /fɜː/]) feels like a restaurant staple, but it’s not actually all that hard to make a quick version at home.
+Vietnamese beef noodles is a delicious, filling dish.
+It can be eaten for breakfast as a great start to the day, or for dinner in evenings after a hard-working day.
+While pho (pronounced “fuh”! [/fəʊ/ or /fɜː/]) is a restaurant staple, it is very easy to make at home.

 |375g Madam Wong Rice Sticks||30g of beef bouillon or base|